jameshowe/webcrawler/README.md

 There are some caveats:

-- The application will automatically exclude JS / CSS links
+- The application will automatically exclude JS / CSS URLs
 - The application will not crawl external URLs
-- The application will not crawl sub-domain URLs e.g. test.google.com
+- The application will not crawl sub-domain URLs e.g. `test.wiprodigital.com`

 ## Installing
+Node v7.6+ required
 ```
 npm i
 ```